 El inglés es el idioma de control de esta página.
 En la medida en que haya algún conflicto entre la traducción al inglés y la traducción, el inglés prevalece.

 Al hacer clic en el enlace de traducción se activa un servicio de traducción gratuito para convertir la página al español.
 Al igual que con cualquier traducción por Internet, la conversión no es sensible al contexto y puede que no traduzca el texto en su significado original.
 NC State Extension no garantiza la exactitud del texto traducido.
 Por favor, tenga en cuenta que algunas aplicaciones y/o servicios pueden no funcionar como se espera cuando se traducen.

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Results: Both schools were awarded the full amount of funding requested, totaling $9,085.
-Mars Hill Elementary is receiving $5,300 and Brush Creek Elementary is receiving $3,785.
+Both schools were awarded the full amount of funding requested, totaling $9,085.
+Mars Hill Elementary received $5,300 and Brush Creek Elementary received $3,785.
 N.C.
-Cooperative Extension of Madison County will be coordinating with both schools to see through the purchase and construction of these new garden facilities.
-This ensures the continued success of 4-H Soil Solutions School Enrichment for about 120 students at both schools, where many learn to grow food for the first time.
-The upgrades afforded by the GO Grant funds will support additional 4-H School Enrichment programs on pollinators and conservation, expanding our potential to reach up to 650 students in first through fourth grades.
+Cooperative Extension of Madison County worked with Madison County Schools to purchase and construct these new gardens.
+Having functioning gardens ensures the continued success of 4-H Soil Solutions School Enrichment for about 120 students at both schools, where many learn to grow food for the first time.